Juniper/py-junos-eznc/README.md

 [![Build Status](https://travis-ci.org/jeremyschulman/py-junos-eznc.png?branch=master)](https://travis-ci.org/jeremyschulman/py-junos-eznc)

-The repo is under active development on release 0.0.2.
+The repo is under active development on release 0.0.3.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.

-This code is not yet in PyPi.
+Early Adopter version 0.0.2 is now in PyPi:

+    pip install junos-eznc

 ## ABOUT